snare/calculon/README.md

 Usage
 -----

+To run `calculon` in integrated mode:

 	$ calculon

-Totally doesn't support any command line args yet.
+To run the display in decoupled mode:

+	$ calculon display

+To run the embedded REPL in decoupled mode:

+	$ calculon console

+To connect to the display from within a `bpython` instance:

+	$ bpython
+	>>> import calculon

+From here, any Python code entered into the REPL that results in a numeric value will be rendered in the display.
+For example:

+	>>> 1234 + 1234
+	2468

+2468 will be rendered in the display.

-The REPL prompt is basically just `bpython`, so any python code will work.
-Calculon adds some top level functions for watching variables. calling the `watch()` function with a variable name (and optional output format) will add the named variable to the variable display below the binary display.
+Calculon adds some top level functions to the REPL for watching variables.
+Calling the `watch()` function with a variable name (and optional output format) will add the named variable to the variable display below the binary display.

 	>>> watch("somevar")
 	>>> watch("anothervar", "d")